 The garlic parmesan sauce that’s brushed on top of this pigs and a blanket recipe really helps to elevate this simple and classic appetizer.
 The flavor of the sauce tastes amazing paired with the soft and flaky crescent rolls…your guests will seriously eat these up so quick!

-TIP: To spruce them up a little when entertaining, I’ll sometimes sprinkle on some sesame seeds or poppy seeds.
+Tip: To spruce them up a little when entertaining, I will sometimes sprinkle on some sesame seeds or poppy seeds.
 I also love to make mummy hot dogs every Halloween for my family.
 My kids are obsessed with them and they are such a fun snack!

 - Cheese: You can place a piece of cheese on top of the crescent triangles before rolling up the little smokies, similar to how I did in this pigs in a blanket recipe with cheese.

-- Egg wash: Brush the tops with a whisked egg wash.
+- Egg wash: Brush the tops with a whisked egg wash recipe.
 Then sprinkle with sesame seeds or poppy seeds before baking.